 Our student Pratyush’s amazing 7.5 score features amongst the top ones!

-IELTS or International English Language Testing System is the most popular of English language proficiency test taken by those wanting to study, work and migrate abroad.
+International English Language Testing System is the most popular of English language proficiency test taken by those wanting to study, work and migrate abroad.
 It can be taken as either paper or computer-based based on your convenience.

 As per British Council, scoring a 9 in the exam means that you are an “expert” in English while getting an 8 shows that you are “very good” and so on.
-Generally, the IELTS score varies from 1 to 9, i.e. non-user to expert and 0 for “did not attempt”.
+Generally, the test score varies from 1 to 9, i.e. non-user to expert and 0 for “did not attempt”.

 In order to apply for this, you need to generally pay 13,250 INR for a single attempt and if you retake the exam, then you need to submit the fee again.
 Also, the fee might vary as per the test type, here are the fee details for different tests: